loops-wg/gen-info/draft-welzl-loops-gen-info.md

 ### Local Retransmission

-When retransmission is used as recovery mechanism, the LOOPS ingress detects a packet loss by receiving a NACK or by local timeout (using a RTO value that might be calculated as in {{-rto}}).
+When retransmission is used as recovery mechanism, the LOOPS ingress detects a packet loss by not receiving an ACK for the packet within the time expected based on an RTO value (which might be calculated as in {{-rto}}).
+Packet retransmission should then not be performed more than once within an LRTT.
-It might employ a DUPACK-like or a RACK-like mechanism for delayed reaction to a NACK.

 When a retransmission is desired (see {{sec-cc}} for why it might not be), the LOOPS ingress performs the local in-network recovery by retransmitting the packet.
-Further retransmissions may be desirable if the NACK is persistent beyond an RTO, as long as the maximum latency increase is not reached.
+Further retransmissions may be desirable if the lack of ACK is persistent beyond an RTO, as long as the maximum latency increase is not reached.

 ### FEC